 Click here to purchase your Dog License today!
-Need to fax your rabies vaccination certificate, (248) 391-9266 or e-mail email@example.com or snail mail to 1700 Brown Road, Auburn Hills, MI 48326
+In order to purchase a 3 year license, your rabies vaccination must have an expiration date of 2019.
+You can fax your rabies vaccination certificate to (248) 391-9266 or e-mail firstname.lastname@example.org or snail mail to 1700 Brown Road, Auburn Hills, MI 48326

 Shelter Adopts Best Practice for Housing Cats